Taliban propaganda: DVDs

-On the streets of the Afghan capital Kabul and the Pakistani frontier city of Peshawar, cheap, mass-produced DVDs feature footage of coalition atrocities: mud-brick Afghan villages levelled by allied attacks and ordinary citizens allegedly killed by coalition fire.
-Also popular is a montage from the anti-Soviet jihad of the 1980s, part of a running effort to portray the current foreign troops as "invaders."
-Other discs show Taliban executions of so-called traitors and spectacular attacks against coalition forces.
+The Taliban also disseminate propaganda videos through DVDs.
+Many of these cheap, mass-produced DVDs show Taliban insurgents executing enemies and conducting attacks against coalition forces.
+One particularly popular video features a montage of Afghan mujahideen fighting Soviet forces during the Soviet–Afghan War, in effect attempting to depict coalition forces as invaders.
+Other DVDs depict atrocities allegedly conducted by the coalition forces.

 Night letters

 The Taliban method for night letters usually entails a warning delivered under a gate or nailed to a door in the dead of night.
 During the run-up to the 2010 Afghan parliamentary elections, the Taliban intimidated villagers in certain areas from voting.
 People in the villages would not vote because the Taliban left letters at night warning they will cut off the finger of anyone if they find it marked with the election ink used to prevent multiple voting.

 Magazines

-The Taliban have several Pashto, Urdu and Arabic magazines openly published and distributed in Peshawar and the adjacent areas.
-These colorful magazines are often printed on expensive foreign paper and distributed free.
-They are published by different groups within the Taliban and are full of extremist propaganda, distorted facts, photos of victims, lengthy interviews with insurgent commanders, and articles on different political and religious topics.
-These magazines publish only news stories and newspaper articles that back their own claims.
+Various different groups within the Taliban print their own magazines, often publishing them openly and distributing them for free in Peshawar and the adjacent areas.
+Some are written in Pashto, while others cater to Urdu and Arabic speakers.
+These magazines are generally quite biased and only include stories and articles if they support the Taliban's extremist narrative.
+They often feature long interviews with insurgent commanders, distorted news accounts, photos of victims, and discussions of politics and religion.

+According to analyst and counterinsurgency expert Abdulhadi Hairan, many of these magazines "exploit a particular incident or issue by elevating it with seemingly related background information to provoke the local people to stand up for violence."
+For example, a 2010 issue of Shahamat (The Bravery), a Taliban propaganda magazine published in Pashto, describes an incident in the Maidan Wardak Province in the following terms:

 The latest sad news is that the Christian Crusaders (Americans) have burned a copy of the Holy Quran in Wardak province and have thus shown their enmity with Islam and the Muslims...
 The saddest aspect of this incident is that the American invaders have committed this heinous crime in a province (Wardak) that has been known for long as home to mujahedeen (the holy warriors).
 The people of this province have taken active part in past and current jihadi movements.
 The people of this province have always defended their country bravely and heroically.
 The people of this province had played a historical role in the war against British occupiers...

-The quote above comes from an article published in the latest issue of Shahamat (The Bravery), a Taliban propaganda magazine in Pashto.
-The article is an example of how the Taliban's propaganda tactics exploit a particular incident or issue by elevating it with seemingly related background information to provoke the local people to stand up against occupation.

-The different magazines, which vary in frequency of publication, length, languages (Pashto but also Dari, Urdu and Arabic) and so on, are Al Somood (Resistance), Srak (Beam of Light), Tora Bora Magazine, Shahamat (Courage/Bravery), In Fight, Elham (Inspiration/Revelation), Murchal (Trench), Mesaq-i-Esaar (Covenant of Sacrifice), Ihsas (Feelings), Resalat (Duty), Zamir (Conscience), Hittin, Wahdat, Nawa-I Afghan Jihad (Voice or melody of the Afghan Jihad), Likwal’ Hewad, and Khabroona.
+Other Taliban magazines magazines, which vary in frequency of publication, length, languages (Pashto but also Dari, Urdu and Arabic) and so on, include Al Somood (Resistance), Srak (Beam of Light), Tora Bora Magazine, In Fight, Elham (Inspiration/Revelation), Murchal (Trench), Mesaq-i-Esaar (Covenant of Sacrifice), Ihsas (Feelings), Resalat (Duty), Zamir (Conscience), Hittin, Wahdat, Nawa-I Afghan Jihad (Voice or melody of the Afghan Jihad), Likwal’ Hewad, and Khabroona.